 - In Zodiac, Robert Graysmith visits a suspect for an interview.
 During his visit, he notices the man has a basement, just like how the Zodiac Killer was described to have.
 His realization that he might be Alone with the Zodiac Killer makes the scene an extremely creepy one, even if nothing comes out of it.

 "There aren't many basements in California..."

-- There's one in the Goosebumps book "Vampire Breath".
+- There's one in the Goosebumps book (and corresponding TV episode) "Vampire Breath".
 Arguably there's more of those in the other books as well, such as in the book, appropriately titled, "Stay Out Of The Basement", because the father had been growing evil mutant plants down there.
 Kids find unfinished basements scary, so it makes sense to include them in a kids' horror series.

 - There's also the bizarre "I Live In Your Basement", which - just read the summary here.

 - In the Discworld novel Hogfather, we meet Catseye, an outlaw-for-hire famed for his night vision and comfort in the darkness... with the exception of one cellar from his childhood.